af-adam/phpfog-docs/troubleshooting.markdown

 Solution: To generate a CSR on your local machine for PHP Fog check out [this document](http://www.globalsign.com/support/csr/serversign_apache.php).

+#### "Not a valid RSA key"

+PHP Fog takes certifications in RSA and DSA formats.

+If you're getting this error, you can run your key through a converter:

+	$ openssl rsa -in domain.key -out domain_new.key

+After running this command, your new file format should look like this:

+	-----BEGIN RSA PRIVATE KEY-----
+	encrypted text
+	-----END RSA PRIVATE KEY-----

 ### Forcing HTTPS {#https}

 Using `.htaccess` rules to force HTTPS is complicated by the presence of the load balancers.
 If you're running into a redirect loop, try forwarding by protocol instead of by port: